xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 - **Novel Operations**: Concurrent+causal for-each operations on a unique set or list.
 - **Whole Apps**: Spreadsheet, rich text, and pieces of various other apps.

 For more info, [crdt.tech](https://crdt.tech/) collects most CRDT resources in one place.
-For traditional CRDTs, the classic intro paper is [Shapiro et al. 2011](http://dx.doi.org/10.1007/978-3-642-24550-3_29), while [Preguiça 2018](http://arxiv.org/abs/1806.10254) gives a more modern overview.
+For traditional CRDTs, the classic reference is [Shapiro et al. 2011](http://dx.doi.org/10.1007/978-3-642-24550-3_29), while [Preguiça 2018](http://arxiv.org/abs/1806.10254) gives a more modern overview.

 I've also started putting these ideas into practice in a library, [Collabs](https://www.npmjs.com/package/@collabs/collabs).
 You can learn more about Collabs, and see how open-source collaborative apps might work in practice, in [my Strange Loop talk](https://www.youtube.com/watch?v=Exr0iY_D-vw).

 <!-- Future extension: list every CRDT I know of and describe it in this model (including weird ones like Riak Map - explain as memory/GC optimization).
 Also mention shortcomings like tree. -->

 <!--TODO (check while editing):
-- unique set -> Unique Set CRDT?
-Likewise for other names?
-- look through related work notion for other things to include
+- look through related work notion for other things to include-->
-- backticks instead of latex-->